-- governing Sydney Water responsibly to: - o maintain any operating licence granted under section 12 of the Sydney Water Act, and - o protect and enhance the reputation of Sydney Water - under section 20K and schedule 9 of the SOC Act: - selecting and recommending to the Portfolio Minister a candidate to the position of Chief Executive Officer, and - seeking the Portfolio Minister's approval for the Chief Executive Officer's conditions of employment. - under section 5A(2) of the Sydney Water Act, advertising for nominations for selection to the Board, - informing the Portfolio Minister of any matters, including community services obligations, which have or are likely to have a significant impact on customers, the community, employees, the environment, or the operations of Sydney Water - providing information to respond to Parliament or as otherwise required under Section 29(2) of the SOC Act.
+- · governing Sydney Water responsibly to: - o maintain any operating licence granted under section 12 of the Sydney Water Act, and - protect and enhance the reputation of Sydney Water - under section 20K and schedule 9 of the SOC Act: - selecting and recommending to the Portfolio Minister a candidate to the position of Chief Executive Officer, and - seeking the Portfolio Minister's approval for the Chief Executive Officer's conditions of employment. - informing the Portfolio Minister of any matters, including community services obligations, which have or are likely to have a significant impact on customers, the community, employees, the environment, or the operations of Sydney Water - providing information to respond to Parliament or as otherwise required under Section 29(2) of the SOC Act.